procheta1999/pawlog-app/README.md

 New daily events start with `changeCount: 0`.
 Updating an existing daily event increments that internal counter.
 It is not rendered in the UI.

 For schedule-derived events, the combination of `petId`, `date`, and `petCareScheduleId` is unique, preventing the same schedule entry from being generated twice for the same day.
+This is a partial unique index: it applies only to records with a `petCareScheduleId`, so multiple manually recorded events can exist for the same pet and date.

+### Conflict resolution

+When an existing daily event with `changeCount > 1` is edited from Today's timeline, PawLog shows a conflict-resolution modal after the normal edit form is submitted.
+The modal compares the current record (Record A) with the submitted changes (Record B):

+- **Keep Record A:** discard the submitted changes; no API update is made.
+- **Use Record B:** update the existing event with the submitted values.
+- **Keep both records:** create a new manual daily event from the submitted values while retaining the original event.

 ## Daily-event generation